 Music in the Milongas

-In the Golden Age it was the norm to dance to live music at milongas.
-Today with the revival of tango and the growing number of tango musicians and orchestras you can enjoy dancing to live music regularly at milongas in Buenos Aires and occasionally in other cities around the world.
+In the Golden Age it was the norm to dance to live music at milongas and today with the revival of tango orchestras you can enjoy dancing to live music regularly at milongas in Buenos Aires and occasionally in other cities around the world.
 However most of the time music is played by a Tango Dj who knows how to guide the mood and energy to fit the dancers and the venue.

 Tandas and Cortinas